 National Junior Honor Society

-What is National Junior Honor Society?
+What is the National Junior Honor Society?

 Established in 1929, the National Junior Honor Society (NJHS) is one of the nation's premier organizations established to recognize outstanding middle level students.
 More than just an honor roll, NJHS serves to honor those students who have demonstrated excellence in the areas of Scholarship, Leadership, Service, Character, and Citizenship.
 These characteristics have been associated with membership in the organization since its beginning in 1929.